 If you are a travel brand, whether you manage a tour company, a hotel chain or a tourist attraction, then the Chinese market deserves your special attention.
 Although visitors from all nations are valuable customers, Chinese travellers are especially important because they make up the largest market segment in the world.

-According to a report conducted by the World Tourism Organisation, Chinese travellers embarked on over 145 million international adventures last year (2017) and spent a whopping $261 billion dollars – phenomenal figures which constitute 21% of global tourism expenditure and make Chinese travellers the lead global outbound travel market.
+According to a report conducted by the World Tourism Organisation, Chinese travellers embarked on over 145 million international adventures in 2017 and spent a whopping $261 billion dollars – phenomenal figures which constitute 21% of global tourism expenditure and make Chinese travellers the lead global outbound travel market.
 These already impressive figures are expected to increase again with a projected 6.3% annual growth, taking this figure to over 154 million travellers.

 Globetrotters with a Unique Style

 Chinese travellers are particularly affluent, and their financial outlay covers mid- to high-priced accommodation, must-see attractions and uniquely generous spending on the high street and in shopping centres.
 When it comes to international travel, financial analysis indicates that they follow the “go big or go home” mantra.
 Research by The World Tourism Organisation shows that in each destination that they visit, the Chinese spend double the amount of money that the majority of international visitors do.
 As a result, the impact of even a single Chinese tour group can be huge.